straup/open311-simple/api.md

 The "where" argument
 --

-The "where" argument is used to wrap all geographic queries in a single interface.
+The "where" argument (used by the _open311.incidents.search_ method) wraps all geographic queries in a single interface.
 Argument values are prefixed with a human-readable string followed by a colon (":") followed a string representing a geographic location.